mikenoethiger/cgrade/README.md

 # Installation

-Download the compiled C program located in this repository under [out/cgrade](https://github.com/mikenoethiger/cgrade/blob/master/out/cgrade).
-In order to make the `cgrade` program available independant of the current working directory, copy it to some place that is in the system $PATH variable.
+Download the compiled C program located in this repository ([out/cgrade](https://github.com/mikenoethiger/cgrade/blob/master/out/cgrade)).
+In order to make the `cgrade` program available independent of the current working directory, copy it to some place that is in the system $PATH variable.
 For example:

     $ cp cgrade usr/local/bin